Last updated on January 27, 2021

 Check with your state for variations in this definition.

 While OSHA defines and regulates the containment and safe handling of RMW by employees, it’s the individual states, Department of Transportation (DOT), United States Postal Service (USPS), and the Environmental Protection Agency (EPA) that regulate the transport and disposal of RMW.

 Keeping track of your state’s regulations for containment, transport, and disposal of RMW can be confusing.
 States even call medical waste by different names, such as infectious waste, biohazardous waste, biomedical waste, etc. Although state medical waste regulations have many similarities, there are differences.
 For example, states can differ on generator requirements for registration, storage, medical waste management plans, and manifesting.

 It is important that you review your state’s regulations.
-Sharps customers have access to the Sharps Regulatory HUB website, which provides links to each state’s regulatory information.
-Sharps also provides a state map for all website visitors linking to each state’s RMW rules.
+Sharps customers have access to the Sharps Regulatory Hub, which provides an interactive map with links to each state’s regulatory information.

 One of the most important requirements in some states is the need to register as a medical waste generator.
 Listed below are the states, counties, and cities requiring RMW generators to register.

 |Delaware||Pennsylvania – Philadelphia|